Para la versión en español: https://carlitoboricua.blog/p=6398&preview=true&_thumbnail_id=6414

 Laws were created to justify killing Nationalists in plain view.
 The cause for independence was criminalized outright.
 Such was the nature of Law 53 of 1948, better known as the Gag Law, (Spanish: Ley de La Mordaza); it banned the Nationalist Party, prohibited possession and display of the Puerto Rican flag, outlawed public gatherings, prohibited criticism of the U.S. presence and mention of independence in literature, musical renditions and in all mass media.
 This vicious law aimed to destroy the Puerto Rican people’s self-identity by instilling fear.

 U.S. news media outlets only told the false narrative of Washington officials who projected the uprising as an “internal matter among Puerto Ricans.”
 But nothing can dismiss the cold facts pointing to the contrary: the supposed “Government of Puerto Rico” did not come into existence by the will of the people, it was installed by U.S. colonial decree.
 Federal law mandates the U.S. President to take direct charge of matters there in cases of emergency.
-In addition, the governor of Puerto Rico is required to report and take directions from the White House.
+In addition, the governor of Puerto Rico is required by law to report and take directions from the White House.

 Early in October 1950, Nationalist Party intelligence operatives obtained information of a secret government plan to eliminate the independence movement.
 The tactics to be used in the planned onslaught involved attacking offices and homes of Nationalist Party members.
 With knowledge of the imminent attack Party leadership chose to uphold national dignity and their right to armed self-defense.
 They decided that it was best to take the initiative by landing the first blow.